sodadata/docs/soda/quick-start-sodacl.md

 ## Duplicate check

 For the nearly universal use case of making sure that values in a column are not duplicated, you can use the `duplicate_count` metrics.
-In the following example, Soda counts the number of duplicate values in the `column_name` column, identified as the value in parentheses appended to the metric.
+In the following example, Soda counts the number of duplicate values in the `column_name` column, identified as the argument in parentheses appended to the metric.
 If there is even one value that is a duplicate of another, the check result is fail.

 This type of check is useful when, for example, you need to make sure that values in an `id` column are unique, such `customer_id` or `product_id`.